zahitrios/php-design-patterns/Readme.md

 # PHP Design Patterns

-These examples was done with php 8, if you need to test it in previous versions, you need to change the constructs from this:
+These examples were done with php 8, if you need to test it in previous versions, you will need to change the constructs from this:

 ```
 public function __construct(private $state = 'Sunny')